 - View map and directions.

-- Entrance and gardens are ramped and accessible for wheelchairs.
+- The front gardens are ramped and accessible for wheelchairs.

 - Please note that due to the museum's listed building status, the Restored Historic Almshouse is not accessible for wheelchairs.
 However, you can view a virtual tour here.